Napa Valley · 2026

 1 in 4 St. Helenans is 65+

 A generation shaping this valley is moving into a new chapter.
-The school gathers the people ready to grow alongside what comes next.
+This is for the people ready to grow alongside what comes next.

 The Moment